 - Grant opportunities for staff and faculty committed to discovering innovative ways to increase enrollment of non-traditional students in education abroad programs

-As a Diversity Abroad Network member, UMB joins over 150 other colleges and universities (including, in Maryland, Morgan State University, University of Maryland Baltimore County, and University of Maryland, College Park).
-Staff and faculty who would like to gain access to membership resources should email Dr. Bonnie Bissonette.
+As a Diversity Abroad Network member, UMB joins more than 150 other colleges and universities (including, in Maryland, Morgan State University, the University of Maryland, Baltimore County, and the University of Maryland, College Park).